 If you’re a new homeowner with your first lawn or a veteran with several years of lawn care under your belt, you may be unaware of mistakes you’re making that negatively impact the growth and health of your lawn.
 Here are seven of the most commonly made mistakes in lawn care:

 1) Improper Fertilization

 Whether it’s using too much, too little, or not using it at all, fertilizer greatly impacts your lawn’s health.
 When fertilizing, it’s very important to apply it once or twice a year during active growing periods.
 This means during spring or fall, but never during the heat of summer as this can cause burns.
-For more detail on good fertilization practices, read our helpful guide here.
+Make sure you’re using the best practices for fertilization for the best results.

 2) Bad Mowing Practices

 The most common mowing mistake homeowners make is cutting their lawns too short.
 Regardless of the length of your lawn, you never want to cut more than ⅓ of the length of the blade at one time.
 This can cause the lawn to go into shock which in turn causes yellowing, poor growth, or can even kill your grass.

 Another common issue is not replacing or sharpening the blades of your mower.
 Dull blades tear the grass rather than cut it, which can cause the tips to turn brown.
 Torn grass is also more susceptible to being damaged by insects or diseases.

 3) Forget to Aerate

 Aerating your lawn at least once a year, typically in the early spring, is absolutely necessary for a healthy, beautiful yard.
 Aerating your lawn ensures the grass roots receive the oxygen, nutrients, and water they need to grow.
 This also helps keep the soil healthy by reducing compaction and increasing water absorption.
 While many homeowners opt to hire a professional to handle this job for them, you can aerate on your own.